| The Mountains Recreation and Conservation Authority Works Year-round to Minimize the Risk of Fire

 The MRCA Assists Local Fire Departments in Fighting Wildland Fires

-- Maintains an expert resource protection workforce trained in terrain, topography, and fuel management.
+- Maintains an expert resource protection workforce trained in terrain, topography, wildfire supression, and fuel management.

 - Maintains constant communication with Los Angeles County, Los Angeles City, and Ventura County Fire Departments, and California State Parks and the National Park Service to promote cooperative efforts to prevent and—if necessary—defend against wildfire.

-- Employs 70 full time, seasonal, volunteer and cadet wildland fire fighters certified to the same standards as the U.S. Forest Service and CalFire.
+- Employs 50 full time, paid call, volunteer, and cadet wildland fire fighters certified to the same standards as the U.S. Forest Service and CalFire.

-- Provides continual training in wildland fire behavior to MRCA staff, members of the public, and other government agencies.
+- Provides continual National Wildfire Coordinating Group (NWCG) training in wildland fire behavior/supression to MRCA staff, members of the public, and other government agencies.

-- Deploys its own fire fighting equipment including seven four-wheel drive type 3 fire engines, two type 1 tactical water tenders, two mobile command units, two crew busses, and ten type 4 fire patrol vehicles equipped with a minimum of 200 gallons of water.
-In addition, many of the parks store water, portable fire pumps, and foam for fire fighting purposes.
+- Deploys its own fire fighting equipment including seven four-wheel drive type 3 fire engines, two type 1 tactical water tenders, one mobile command unit, two crew busses, and ten type 4 fire patrol vehicles equipped with a minimum of 200 gallons of water.
+In addition, many of the parks store water, portable fire pumps, and Class A foam for fire fighting purposes.

-- Patrols its parklands and the Mulholland Scenic Corridor with fire-equipped vehicles.
+- Patrols its parklands and the Mulholland Scenic Corridor with Fire Patrols and/or Type 3 Fire Engines.

 - Houses a remote automated weather service (RAS) station for the Los Angeles County Fire Department at Ed Edelman Park in Topanga Canyon.